gopalkumar315/ridona/README.md

   ....do
 }
 ```
-take this, you have a directory of files and want to extract emails from those files, for this case we can use `Extract::do` to extract that. the `Extract::do()` method accepts an array for input and an regex pattern
+take this, you have a directory of files and want to extract emails from those files, for this case we can use `Extract::do` to extract that. the `Extract::do()` accepts an array for input and an regex pattern
  ```php
 $emails = [];
 $files   = new ridona\File('./tests/files');